Biography For Event Planners

 John Fielder is a nationally renowned nature photographer, publisher, teacher, and environmentalist.
 He is the photographer of more than 40 coffee table, guide, and children’s books, all about Colorado.
 He might be best known for creating Colorado’s best-selling book ever, Colorado: 1870 – 2000, which juxtaposes historic photographer William Henry Jackson’s images of the 19th-century landscape with those of today.

 Fielder has worked tirelessly to promote the protection of Colorado’s open space and wildlands.
-His photography has influenced people and legislation earning him recognition including the Sierra Club’s Ansel Adams Award, the University of Denver’s Daniel L. Ritchie Award, and the Distinguished Service Award from the University of Colorado.
+His photography has influenced people and legislation earning him recognition including the Sierra Club’s Ansel Adams Award, the University of Denver’s Daniel L. Ritchie Award, the Distinguished Service Award from the University of Colorado, and he received an honorary degree in Sustainability Studies from Colorado Mountain College.
 He was an original governor-appointed member of the lottery-related Board of Great Outdoors Colorado, and speaks to thousands of people each year to rally support for timely land-use and environmental issues.

-He lives in Summit County, Colorado, and operates a fine art gallery, John Fielder’s Colorado, in Denver’s Art District on Santa Fe.
-He teaches photography workshops to adults and children.
+He lives in Summit County, Colorado and teaches photography workshops to adults and children.

 Click here to download a high resolution photo of John (as seen above).